top of page

 We invite you to join us!

 How?
-Educators can implement financially empowering acts in their classes, such as requiring students to spend a few hours on this activity and then reflect on its connection to course material.
-Program directors can ask clients and staff to complete financially empowering acts as part of their organization’s protocol.
+Educators can implement our Financial First Responder (FFR) certificate training in their classes or assign students to complete individual financially empowering acts.
+Our training comes with surveys where students can reflect on their practice.
+Program directors can ask clients and staff to complete the FFR or financially empowering acts as part of their organization’s protocol.
 It’s easy and highly inclusive!
 Everyone can organize events with friends and family to complete an act together, such as checking credit reports during winter holidays.
 If you have other ideas or suggestions, please reach out to us (email@example.com)!

 As ABC members, we guide people and institutions to local asset building programs and services.
 We pave the way for people's training and reward their good work with certificates that can be used for professional advancement and admiration from friends and family.
 Membership is free and open to any individual or institution who wants to contribute to expand the financial well-being in their communities.